 The advanced capabilities of an artificial intelligence to decode languages have reached a point where they can begin to analyze even dead languages.

 MIT and Google researchers have recently applied these skills with moderate success to ancient languages (Linear B e Ugaritic, forerunner of Hebrew and first known alphabet).
 No luck so far, however, with the old and not yet deciphered Linear A.

 How does AI understand ancient languages?

-First, word-to-word relationships are mapped in a specific language, leveraging vast text databases.
+First, word-to-word relationships in a specific language are mapped, leveraging vast text databases.
 The system searches the texts to see how often each word appears next to each other word.
-This "map" of relationships is a unique imprint that defines the word in a multidimensional parameter space.
+This relationship "map" is a unique footprint that defines the word in a multidimensional parameter space.

 Researchers estimate that languages (all languages) can best be described as structures with 600 independent dimensions of relationships.
-Structures in which every relationship between word and word can be seen as a vector, let's even say “a line”, a specific route such as a train section, with precise stops.
-Ultimately, this vector acts as a powerful constraint that conditions how the word can appear in any translation produced by artificial intelligence.
+Structures in which every relationship between word and word can be seen as a vector, let's even say "a line", a specific route such as a train section, with precise stops.
+Finally, this vector acts as a powerful constraint that conditions the way the word can appear in any translation produced by artificial intelligence.